Course

 Content

 In this course, the candidate will explore a self-selected topic within the broad field of management literature.
-The objective of the course is for the candidate to deepen their understanding of management research and enhance their skills in conducting literature reviews.
-The focus may, for instance, be on a specific theme within management research, a particular theory or a comparison of theories, contextual factors, or methodological approaches.
-The selected focus area should address a knowledge gap in the literature.
-While it may be related to the candidate's doctoral research, it should not be included as part of the dissertation.
+The objective is to deepen their understanding of management research and enhance their skills in conducting literature reviews.
+Candidates may choose to focus on a specific theme within management research, a particular theory, a comparison of theories, contextual factors, or methodological approaches.
+The selected focus area should address a knowledge gap in the existing literature.
+While the topic may be related to the candidate's doctoral research, it should not be included as part of the dissertation.

-The candidate will formulate one or more research questions and carry out a literature review related to them.
-The type of literature review will be decided in consultation with the candidate's supervisor.
-Options may include a systematic review, meta-analysis, scoping review, critical review, narrative review, or umbrella review.
-The choice of review type must be justified.
-The candidate will submit a brief project outline (maximum 1,000 words) to the course coordinator for approval.
-Upon approval, the candidate will proceed with the review.
+Candidates will submit a brief project outline (maximum of1,000 words) to the course coordinator for approval.
+Upon receiving approval, they will proceed with the literature review.
 Supervision will be provided by the candidate's supervisors or another qualified academic during the process.
-The final review paper, with a maximum length of 7,000 words, will be submitted to the course coordinator for evaluation.
+The final review paper, with a maximum length of 7,000 words (including reference list) will be submitted to the course coordinator for evaluation.

 Learning outcome